 Pronunciation Not Applied

-• Verify you’re using a compatible ElevenLabs model for phoneme rules
+• Verify you’re using a compatible model (ElevenLabs phoneme rules need specific models; Cartesia needs sonic-3)

-• Check that the stringToReplace exactly matches the text in your content (case-sensitive)
+• Check that the word to replace exactly matches the text in your content (case-sensitive)

 • Ensure the pronunciation dictionary is properly referenced in your voice configuration